stephentong5/sp24-cse110-lab4/expose/javascript/part2.md

 9. This code errors for the same reasons as number 5.
 The i variable cannot be accessed since it has the let variable type and the print statement is outside the block where i is defined.
 10. 3 is printed.
 This is because length is defined in the same block as the print statement and it is the length of the prices array which we can see to be 3.
 Nothing in the for loop attempts to change length so no errors would occur.
 11. Again this would return [50, 100, 150] for the similar reasons as number 4 and 8. discounted pushes disocuntedPrice inside the block that discountedPrice is defined so no errors would occur.
 For each loop the discountedPrice will be half of the value of the price array as I have explained above.
 This means that the discounted array is essentially the price array split in half.
-12. A. student.name
+12. A. student.name <br/>
-    B. student['Grad Year']
+    B. student['Grad Year'] <br/>
-    C. student.greeting()
+    C. student.greeting() <br/>
-    D. student.greeting.name
+    D. student.greeting.name <br/>
-    E. student.courseLoad[0]
+    E. student.courseLoad[0] <br/>
-13. A. '32' because integers map to their exact string representation
+13. A. '32' because integers map to their exact string representation. <br/>
-    B. 1 because there is no - for strings so the 3 is converted to an integer.
+    B. 1 because there is no - for strings so the 3 is converted to an integer. <br/>
-    C. 3 because null = 0 as an integer.
+    C. 3 because null = 0 as an integer. <br/>
-    D. '3null' because null is mapped to a string so it is concatenated.
+    D. '3null' because null is mapped to a string so it is concatenated. <br/>
-    E. 4 because true is 1 as an integer.
+    E. 4 because true is 1 as an integer. <br/>
-    F. 0 because false and null both equal 0 as an integer.
+    F. 0 because false and null both equal 0 as an integer. <br/>
-    G. '3undefined' because undefined becomes a string and then is concatenated with 3.
+    G. '3undefined' because undefined becomes a string and then is concatenated with 3. <br/>
-    H. NaN because undefined is the same as NaN as an integer, so it can't calculate to anything so it returns NaN.
+    H. NaN because undefined is the same as NaN as an integer, so it can't calculate to anything so it returns NaN. <br/>
-14. A. true because '2' becomes an integer and then it is just 2 > 1.
+14. A. true because '2' becomes an integer and then it is just 2 > 1. <br/>
-    B. false because it compares it lexographically letter by letter and '2' comes after '1' so '2' is greater than '1'.
+    B. false because it compares it lexographically letter by letter and '2' comes after '1' so '2' is greater than '1'. <br/>
-    C. true because the '2' is converted into 2 so they are equal.
+    C. true because the '2' is converted into 2 so they are equal. <br/>
-    D. false because 2 and '2' are not the same type and for the === that has to be true.
+    D. false because 2 and '2' are not the same type and for the === that has to be true. <br/>
-    E. false because true equals 1 as an integer and 1 != 2.
+    E. false because true equals 1 as an integer and 1 != 2. <br/>
-    F. true because if you put any integer other than 0 into Boolean() then it becomes true and true === true because they are the same type and same value.
+    F. true because if you put any integer other than 0 into Boolean() then it becomes true and true === true because they are the same type and same value. <br/>
 15. === is a strict equality operator so type conversion will not occur. == will use type conversion if two values are different types.
 For example '1' == 1 is true, but '1' === 1 is false.
 This is because in the first case '1' is converted to 1 because of the == operator and 1 and 1 are equal.
 In the second case '1' is not converted and '1' as a sring is the not the same as 1 as an integer so false is returned.
 16. In part2-question16.js